 The Collegiate Recovery Program is a set of services to help students work through the process of recovery from addictive behaviors such as substance abuse.
 The Collegiate Recovery Program is now offering consultation sessions and support group sessions online and in-person.
-Students are encouraged to contact the session for any questions regarding these options.
+Students are encouraged to contact the program for any questions regarding these options.

-Edinburg: University Center #102, 956-665-2674

-View the Collegiate Recovery Program's webpage at www.utrgv.edu/recovery/
+Edinburg: University Center #102, 956-665-2674, email: recovery@utrgv.edu View the Collegiate Recovery Program's webpage at www.utrgv.edu/recovery/